Does Florida require paid family or sick leave in 2026?

 Either approach works.
 The wrong move is silence.
 The Florida hire will compare notes with a California colleague within their first month and ask why their package looks thinner.

-$599 / employee / month flat, Zero FX
+from $599 / employee / month flat, Zero FX

 Statutory employer cost (FICA, FUTA, Florida Reemployment Tax at the 2.7 percent new-employer rate, workers’ comp insurance) passes through at cost, itemised on every invoice.
 The voluntary leave package you design lives alongside, on the same platform.

-Teamed becomes your legal Employer of Record in Florida for a flat $599 per employee per month.
+Teamed becomes your legal Employer of Record in Florida for a flat from $599 per employee per month.

 Zero FX mark-up.
 Statutory employer cost passes through itemised on every invoice.